PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 Outside of your team's Support Hero rotation, you are also eligible to serve in a one week SDK Support Hero rotation.
 [The schedule is managed in PagerDuty](https://posthog.pagerduty.com/schedules#P7B7NTR).

-Your primary responsibilty is simply to make sure SDK questions get some love.
+Your primary responsibility is simply to make sure SDK questions get some love.
 During the rotation, please keep an eye on two things:
 - [Escalated SDK tickets in Zendesk](https://posthoghelp.zendesk.com/agent/filters/30528724215067)
 - New issues in the SDK repositories, e.g. [posthog-js](https://github.com/PostHog/posthog-js/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen)